 However, it still can not be claimed that agricultural precision has been widely established in crop production.
 Why isn’t it?
 Data alone isn’t enough.
-Automatic data recording only helps farm results where it takes less time to analyze the collected material and makes it possible to make more profit compared to good, intestinal-based management decisions.
+Automatic data recording only helps farm results where it takes less time to analyze the collected material and makes it possible to make more profit compared to the right, intestinal-based management decisions.

-The most successful crop plant sensor systems are easily those that analyze, recommend, and then apply one-go treatment like the so-called N-Sensors.
+The most successful crop plant sensor systems are easily those that analyze, recommend, and then apply a one-go treatment like the so-called N-Sensors.
 Despite the highly complex analytical procedure of the system, operating such sensors is very easy.
 For example, yield mapping is an off-line approach requiring additional processing steps to analyze PC data.
 The yield information gained from one harvest can only be used in the next growing season, representing a long-term investment with a lot of manual input and hard-to-evaluate benefits.

-Therefore, the situation is a loop where more and more data were collected and increasingly intensified agronomic knowledge was developed, especially in recent years.
-This stagnated the practical application of directly usable agronomic knowledge.
+Therefore, the situation is a loop where more and more data were collected, and increasingly intensified agronomic knowledge was developed, especially in recent years.
+It stagnated the practical application of directly usable agronomic knowledge.
 Fully applying agricultural precision technology still requires a considerable mass of statistics and software expertise.
-To generate knowledge, relevant information must be integrated into multi-causal decision-making systems to further develop smart sensors.
+Relevant information must be integrated into multi-causal decision-making systems to develop smart sensors further.

-For this purpose, the research goal is, on the one hand, to develop models of agricultural production processes adapted to meet specific conditions and, on the other hand, automation technologies with which processes are to be controlled in such a way that natural resources can be retained or even improved while maintaining product quality.
+For this purpose, the research goal is, on the one hand, to develop models of agricultural production processes adapted to meet specific conditions and, on the other hand, automation technologies with which methods are to be controlled in such a way that natural resources can be retained or even improved while maintaining product quality.
 Interoperability of agriculture and digital networking will enable new process control systems and sales models, such as online slurry sales points, exchange platforms where data is traded for advice or direct online marketing.

 However, only what is sown can be driven home, even with Agriculture 4.0.
 For example, the weather risk is no less, although the harvest window may be better positioned by setting the IT to be used.
-This concludes with the summary that even Agriculture 4.0 will only show modest results if the new technologies do not take care that some of the added value is actually associated with agricultural products.
+It concludes with the summary that even Agriculture 4.0 will only show modest results if the new technologies do not take care that some of the added value is associated with agricultural products.